Simplicia caeneusalis (Walker, [1859])

 Simplicia caeneusalis

 The adult moth has a wing span of about 3 cms.
-It is brown with a straight pale line across the margin of each forewing, and a curved white line along the margin of each hindwing.
+It is brown with a pale line across the margin of each forewing, and a curved white line across the margin of each hindwing.

 Simplicia caeneusalis